justincfeng/squirrel.jl/docs/src/index.md

 Scripts are provided for a more comprehensive evaluation of the accuracy and performance of the functions in `squirrel.jl`.
-To find the scripts directory, run the command:
+To find the scripts directory, run the commands:

-    julia> pathscript = dirname(dirname(pathof(squirrel)))*"/scripts/"
+    julia> pathsquirrel = dirname(dirname(pathof(squirrel)))

-which should return a string with the path to the scripts directory.
+    julia> pathscript = pathsquirrel*"/scripts/"

-Before running the scripts, one should make the following directory (this will throw an error if a directory already exists):
+`pathsquirrel` is a string containing the path to the squirrel directory, and `pathscript` is a string containing the path to the scripts directory.
+Before running the scripts, one should make the following directory (this will throw an error if a directory already exists---this can be fixed by first removing the directory with the command `rm(dirname(dirname(pathof(squirrel)))*"/res/", recursive=true)`):

     julia> mkdir(dirname(dirname(pathof(squirrel)))*"/res/")

 To generate the samples, one should first change to the scripts directory

     julia> cd(pathscript)

 and then run the `samplegen.jl` script (which may require installation of the `CoordinateTransformations` and `LegendrePolynomials` packages):

     julia> include("samplegen.jl")